ResetXPDR/MSFS2020_AutoFPS/README.md

       - Determines how much variance from your target FPS must occur before the app will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
       - The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
       - TLOD changes are allowable on the ground in this mode with the VFR flight type, so be aware of potential ground texture tearing/flashing issues because of it.
-    - Auto TLOD - functions the same way that Auto OLOD does ie. independent of FPS.
+    - Auto TLOD - functions the similar to way that Auto OLOD does by using an altitude schedule.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD @ Base at or below the Alt TLOD Base (AGL), set the TLOD @ Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.